AbsoluteRivers/Farm-Game-DevLog/devlog.md

   - Pushed project onto GitHub repository (still in a work in progress)
   - Edited .gitignore for github
   - Continued debugging the save/load components of game
-    *Bug: Encountered a visual bug that allows planting on untilled soil*
-    *Error: Unable to save due to nonexistent function call in base Resource*
+    *Bug: Encountered a visual bug that allows planting on untilled soil* *Fix: Impemented another if statement to check if the source_id under the mouse is a tilled soil or not (-1)* *Error: Unable to save due to nonexistent function call in base Resource*
     *Fix: Script attatched to the resource was not the correct script.
 The confusion was because it was named the same yet the script was nonexistent, hence the call for the function _save_data was an error since there was no function to be called*
   -